 STATE FARM HALL opened for the 2013-14 academic year.
-On the third floor, the facility houses the departments of accounting and finance, economics, and business.
+On the third floor, the facility houses the School of Business and Economics.
 The structure has a wide variety of instructional spaces, classrooms, and group study areas.

-STEVENSON HALL houses the School of Nursing.
+STEVENSON HALL houses the School of Nursing and Health Sciences.
 It was named for a Bloomington physician.